jiewwantan/StarTrader/README.md

 ![Testing trained model with one iteration][image2]

 ### Compare agent's performance with other trading strategies
 DDPG is the best performer in terms of cumulative returns.
-However with a much less volatile ride, LSTM model has the highest Sharpe ratio (2.28) and Sortino ration (3.62).
+However with a much less volatile ride, LSTM model has the highest Sharpe ratio (2.28) and Sortino ratio (3.62).
 DDPG's reward system shall be modified to yield higher Sharpe and Sortino ratio.

-![Trading strategy performance comparison][image3]
+![Trading strategy performance returns comparison][image3]
+![Trading strategy performance risk comparison][image4]

 ## Prerequisites